 How can we live if we don’t change?

-As humans, we continuously update our knowledge about the world as we accumulate lived experiences, or collect data.
-As children, it takes (hopefully) only one run-in with a hot stove to understand that hot things hurt.
-Or a couple of attempts at conversation to understand that, unlike in cartoons, real dogs can’t talk.
+We continuously update our knowledge about the world as we accumulate lived experiences, or collect data.
+As children, it takes a few spills to understand that liquid doesn’t stay in a glass.
+Or a couple attempts at conversation to understand that, unlike in cartoons, real dogs can’t talk.
 Other knowledge is longer in the making.
-For example, suppose there’s a new Italian restaurant in your neighborhood.
-It has a 5-star online rating!
-And you happen to love Italian food!
-Thus prior to ever stepping foot in the restaurant, you anticipate that the food will be quite delicious.
-On your first trip to the restaurant, you collect some edible data: your order for pasta al dente arrives a soggy mess.
-Weighing the stellar online rating against your own terrible meal (which might have just been a fluke), you update your information: you view this as a 3-star not 5-star restaurant.
+For example, suppose there’s a new Italian restaurant in your town.
+It has a 5-star online rating and you love Italian food!
+Thus, prior to ever stepping foot in the restaurant, you anticipate that it will be quite delicious.
+On your first visit, you collect some edible data: your pasta dish arrives a soggy mess.
+Weighing the stellar online rating against your own terrible meal (which might have just been a fluke), you update your knowledge: this is a 3-star not 5-star restaurant.
 Willing to give the restaurant another chance, you make a second trip.
-On this visit, you’re pleased with your Alfredo dish and increase the restaurant’s rating to 4 stars.
+On this visit, you’re pleased with your Alfredo and increase the restaurant’s rating to 4 stars.
 You continue to visit the restaurant, collecting edible data and updating your knowledge each time.

-The diagram in Figure 1.1 captures the natural Bayesian knowledge building process of acknowledging your preconceptions, using data to update your knowledge, and repeating.
+Figure 1.1 captures the natural Bayesian knowledge-building process of acknowledging your preconceptions, using data to update your knowledge, and repeating.
 We can apply this same Bayesian process to rigorous research inquiries.
 If you’re a political scientist, yours might be a study of demographic factors in voting patterns.
 If you’re an environmental scientist, yours might be an analysis of the human role in climate change.
-You don’t walk into such an inquiry without context - you carry a degree of incoming or prior information based on previous research and experience.
+You don’t walk into such an inquiry without context – you carry a degree of incoming or prior information based on previous research and experience.
 Naturally, it’s in light of this information that you interpret new data, weighing both in developing your updated or posterior information.
-You continue to refine this information as you gather new evidence:
+You continue to refine this information as you gather new evidence (Figure 1.2).

 The Bayesian philosophy represented in Figure 1.2 is the foundation of Bayesian statistics.
 Throughout this book, you will build the methodology and tools you need to implement this philosophy in a rigorous data analysis.
 This experience will require a sense of purpose and a map.

-- Explore the foundations of a Bayesian data analysis and how they contrast with the frequentist alternative; and
+- Explore the foundations of a Bayesian data analysis and how they contrast with the frequentist alternative.

 - Learn a little bit about the history of the Bayesian philosophy.